brian-dellabetta/Fusion.jl/docs/src/index.md

 The study of [ultracold atoms](https://en.wikipedia.org/wiki/Ultracold_atom) is one of the most fascinating areas of research in physics today.
 By trapping and cooling atoms with lasers below a millionth of a degree above absolute zero, scientists can realize exotic states of matter for study, simulation, and even for quantum computing[^qc].

-We will focus on one class of these exotic states, namely topological states of matter, which have recently been realized for ultracold atoms with optical lattices (i.e. a lattice formed of laser light)[^a].
-[Entire courses](https://topocondmat.org/index.html) exist to study their long and rich history, but for the scope of this argument,

-Physicists have recently realized a new topological phase of matter by careful preparation of an optical lattice  One signature of this topological phase is the presence of conductive modes along the boundary of the topological phase, known as "topological edge modes".
-If an ultra cold atom were placed into that edge mode, it would propagate along the boundary:
+We will focus on one class of these exotic states, namely *topological* states of matter, which have recently been realized in a carefully designed hexagonal optical lattice (i.e. a honeycomb-shaped lattice formed of laser light)[^a].
+[Entire courses](https://topocondmat.org/index.html) are dedicated to the rich history of topological phases of matter, but for the purpose of this argurment we only need to know about one signature -- the presence of conductive modes along the boundary of the topological phase, known as "topological edge modes".
+If an ultracold atom were placed into that edge mode, it would propagate along the boundary:

 ```@setup
 using Fusion